Russia's Putin renounces right to send troops to Ukraine

 Russia is certain to respond by raising trade barriers to Ukrainian exports in order to protect its markets, further fraying an economic relationship already badly soured by Ukraine's refusal to accept an increase in the price of Russian gas, imposed after Yanukovich was ousted.

-Russia's Gazprom has now cut off the gas, and its CEO Alexei Miller repeated on Tuesday in Vienna that Kiev must settle $1.95 billion (£1.14 billion) of its debt and pay up front for future supplies before the taps can be reopened.
+Russia's Gazprom GAZP.MM has now cut off the gas, and its CEO Alexei Miller repeated on Tuesday in Vienna that Kiev must settle $1.95 billion of its debt and pay up front for future supplies before the taps can be reopened.

 (Additional reporting by Alissa de Carbonnel and Gabriela Baczynska; and Jeff Mason in Washington; Writing by Kevin Liffey; Editing by Mark Heinrich and Ken Wills)